Donate Search Phone icon Call our Helpline: 0800 12 44 222

 21 November 2025

-Age Scotland has responded to news that the price most households pay for gas and electricity will rise by 0.2% on average from Thursday 1 January.
+Following the news that the price most households pay for gas and electricity will rise by 0.2% on average from the 1st January 2026.

-The charity has also highlighted a ‘built-in bias’ between those paying for their energy direct debit and those paying on receipt of bills.
+Age Scotland Chief Executive, Katherine Crawford highlights the built-in bias' between those paying for their energy direct debit and those paying in receipt of bills.

 “Today’s announcement that the Ofgem energy price cap will increase from January will be a real concern for older households, many of whom are living on tight, fixed incomes and already cutting back on energy use in fear of unmanageable bills.